The word “usability” has many different connotations. However, the definition is simple and can be applied to almost anything.

 - Map is not clickable- meaning there is no way to click for directions

 There’s a lot that goes into building a website.
 It’s not for the faint heart.
-If you’re looking to revamp your website to make it as user friendly as possible, contact us today!
+If you’re looking to revamp your website to make it as user-friendly as possible, click the button below!